asarfraaz/share2learn/_posts/2023-08-02-favourite-fruit.md

     >>> fruits = [ "apple", "mango", "banana", "apple", "apple", "mango", "grapes" ]
 ```

 We need to create a frequency counter from this list.
-Or more formally a Frequency table captures the number of occurrences for each fruit in the list.
+Or more formally a Frequency table that captures the number of occurrences for each fruit in the list.

 You might think that this should do it
 ```python